bigbluebutton/bigbluebutton/docs/docs/greenlight/config.md

 - configuration
 ---

-# Configuring Greenlight 2.0
+## Configuring Greenlight 2.0

 Greenlight is a highly configurable application.
 The various configuration options can be found below.
 When making a changes to the `.env` file, in order for them to take effect you must restart you Greenlight container.
 For information on how to do this, see [Applying `.env` Changes](#applying-env-changes).

-## Using a Different Relative Root
+### Using a Different Relative Root

-By default Greenlight is deployed to the `/b` sub directory.
+By default Greenlight is deployed to the `/b` subdirectory.
 If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a sub directory to avoid conflicts.

 If you with to use a relative root other than `/b`, you can do the following: